FOLLOW US

 • travel within the region of Ladakh

 There have been frequent terrorist incidents in Jammu and Kashmir.
-There is a continuing threat, mainly towards Government of India targets.
+There is a continuing threat, mainly towards Indian government targets.
+See Terrorism.

 There is a heavy security presence in the Kashmir Valley.
-This, combined with violent protests and operations by security forces, have resulted in a number of deaths and serious casualties.
+This, combined with violent protests and operations by security forces, has resulted in a number of deaths and serious casualties.

-Foreigners are vulnerable in rural districts and outside the main population centres and tourist areas.
-There is a risk of unpredictable violence, including bombings, grenade attacks, shootings, and kidnapping.
+Foreign nationals are vulnerable in rural districts and outside the main population centres and tourist areas.
+There is a risk of unpredictable violence, including bombings, grenade attacks, shootings and kidnapping.
 The long-standing policy of the UK government is not to make substantive concessions to hostage takers.
 The level of consular assistance that the British High Commission in India can provide in Jammu and Kashmir is severely limited.

 Manipur